 Hotels in Mcleodganj

 Mcleodganj is a major tourist destination and hence, hotels here are in ample; and they are spread throughout the town.
 No matter what your budget or preference is, you will easily be able to find a place here to stay.
 Whether or not to book in advance is really a personal choice.
 I find it better to first reach the destination and negotiate an on the spot deal.
 But if it gives you peace of mind, then you can book your stay prior to your arrival as well.
-Most of the hotels and guest houses are located close to located close to the main bus stop.
+Most of the hotels and guest houses are located close to the main bus stop.

 Bhagsu and Dharmakot are 2 smaller villages where a lot of people chose to stay because they are less crowded and quieter.
 Both of these places are within walking distance.
 If you want a quieter place within Mcleodganj itself then try finding a hotel on Jogiwara Road.
 If you want to stay for a longer duration, there are a few cheap places near Yongling School on Jogiwara Road.
 Just head down the steep set of stairs near the school and ask around.